 Requires MDOC to provide training for all custody staff who handle prisoners with mental illness; requires mental health awareness training to be incorporated into training of new custody staff.
 Executive deletes.
 House retains.
+Senate retains.
+Conference retains.

 Sec.
 309. Maintenance and Utility Costs at Facilities - REVISED